 We all know the satisfaction of marking something as DONE!!
+Especially when you tick bujo boxes.
 Phew, it’s completed, finished, done and dusted.
 Today we are going to explore this process in much more detail.
 We will analyse ten different ways to mark a task as done….let me know which one speaks to you!

 NO 1 – THE STANDARD

 This is the nice, normal, ‘keep it neat’, box ticking.
 Just using the one black pen for the whole process of writing the task and ticking it off.
 It uses the bullet space, so creating the box is minimal fuss.
 This person is about function and practicality.

 This is a much much loved method for marking off tasks.
 People have told me they just love that feeling of drawing the line through the task.
 I guess it is like they have conquered it!
 Again, it is somewhat simple too, just the one pen needed.
 This person is on a mission and wants to win!

 I call this one the traditional because I think this one is the closest to the original bullet journal method.
 It involves using a key to mark this off in different ways.
 It’s super simple, but I feel when you have a list of tasks with different markings like this, it can have a very organised, neat aesthetic.
 This person is very efficient.

 This one is my personal preference.
 I LOVE my highlighters.
 I have many different colours and I use a different one for each day.
 When a task is completed it is very visible.
 It adds an extra dimension to just a one colour pen.
 This person is a little extra but still controlled.

 NO 5 – THE BEAUTIFUL

 This is a beautiful aesthetic.
 We have moved away from conforming to the box space and creating our own space – the circle.
 We have some colour, but it’s not messy, or overdone.
 It creates a tidy and pretty list, we really want to get those ticks into those circles.
 This person is creative.